 That’s why you should count yourself lucky to be adding two new members to your family!

 If you’ve ever wanted to know more about twins, we’ve collected every article we’ve ever written about them in one place, which you can find here.

-A twin pregnancy can be hard, but with your friends and family at your side, and regular visits to back here to Twinstuff to find out everything you need to know about your pregnancy and beyond, we know that you’ve got all you need to be the best mom to your twins possible.
+It can be hard, but with your friends and family at your side, and regular visits to back here to Twinstuff to find out everything you need to know about your twin pregnancy and beyond, we know that you’ve got all you need to be the best mom possible.

-If you don’t fancy joining our members forum right now, you should click here to go to our twin pregnancy section, where you can learn more about the upcoming weeks and months.
+If you don’t fancy joining our member’s forum right now, you should click here, where you can learn more about the upcoming weeks and months.

-Either way, thanks for reading about being pregnant with twins, welcome to Twinstuff, and good luck!
+Either way, thanks for reading, welcome to Twinstuff, and good luck with your twin pregnancy!